adamnfish/DjanJinja2/README.md

 ## Context Processors

-Djanjinja also provides a context processor.
+Djanjinja also provides a context processor for handling Django#s messages.

 ### Messages